HenriqueNPinho/FEUP-LBAW/docs/EAP/eap.md

 ## A7: High-level architecture.
 Privileges.
 Web resources specification

-> Brief presentation of the artefact's goals.
+The architecture of the web application to develop is documented indicating the catalogue of resources and the properties of each resource, including: references to the graphical interfaces, and the format of JSON responses.
+This page includes the following operations over data: create, read, update, and delete

 ### 1. Overview

-> An overview of the web application to implement is presented in this section, where the modules are identified and briefly described.
-The web resources associated with each module are detailed in the individual documentation of each module inside the OpenAPI specification.

 | Module | Description|
 |----|----|